 The analysis is based on the ERA-Interim data set from 1979 to 2016 (Dee et al., 2011), provided by the European center for Medium-Range Weather Forecasts (ECMWF).
 The meteorological fields are available on 60 hybrid-sigma model levels, have a spatial resolution of 80 km (T255 spectral resolution) and are temporally structured into 6-hourly time steps.
-We have interpolated the fields onto a global longitude-latitude grid with a resolution of 1° x 1°.
+We have interpolated the fields onto a global longitude-latitude grid with a resolution of $1^{\circ} \times 1^{\circ}$.
 The analysis in this study is restricted to the Northern Hemisphere north of 20° N and covers the extended winter (October-March).

 The ERA-Interim data is used to identify cyclones based on sea level pressure (SLP).
 Additionally, secondary fields such as Eady Growth Rate (EGR) and ω forcing (QG ω) are calculated according to Graf et al. (2017).
-We exclusively considered QG ω on 500 hPa and restricted it to the forcing from levels above 600550 hPa, i.e., it represents upper-level forcing.
-EGR, on the other hand, is representative for low- to mid-tropospheric levels baroclinicity (850 to 500 hPa).
+We exclusively considered QG ω on 500 hPa and restricted it to the forcing from levels above 600 hPa, i.e., it represents upper-level forcing.
+EGR, on the other hand, is representative for low- to mid-tropospheric levels (850 to 500 hPa).
 More formally, QG ω is calculated by inverting the QG ω -equation, which in the Q-vector formulation reads as follows (Davies, 2015):

-100 $$\left(\sigma\nabla^2 + f_0^2 \frac{\partial^2}{\partial p^2}\right)\omega = -2\nabla\cdot\mathbf{Q}$$
+$$\left(\sigma\nabla^2+f_0^2\frac{\partial^2}{\partial p^2}\right)\omega=-2\nabla\cdot\mathbf{Q}$$ where V_g denotes the geostrophic wind and Φ the geopotential.
+The forcing from upper levels only is obtained by setting the divergence $\nabla \cdot Q$ to zero for pressure values less than 600 hPa,.

 Here, f_0 denotes the Coriolis parameter and σ the static stability in pressure coordinates.
-The, which is defined by
+The Q vector is defined by